OCA/connector-magento/magentoerpconnect/doc/11_tutorial_development.rst

 * We create a new environment and ask for the good importer, respectively for batch imports and record imports.
 The environment returns an instance of the importer to use.
+* The docstring of the job is its description for the user.

 At this point, if one click on the button to import the categories, the batch import would run, generate one job for each category to import,